 - Specific: Improve the application’s performance by reducing load time.

-- Measurable: Measure the current load time and set a target for improvement.
+- Measurable: Benchmark current load time using tools like Lighthouse or GTmetrix, and set a target for improvement.

-- Achievable: Collaborate with the development team to optimize code and implement best practices.
+- Achievable: Collaborate with the development team to refactor code, reduce database queries, and implement caching.

-- Relevant: Enhance user experience and increase customer satisfaction.
+- Relevant: Enhancing performance will reduce churn rates and increase customer satisfaction.

-- Time-bound: Achieve a 20% reduction in load time within the next two months.
+- Time-bound: Achieve a 20% reduction in load time within the next two months, reviewing progress after each sprint.

 SMART goal examples for sales representatives